 The stats for this company look like this:

 - Long-term growth rate of more than 20% a year (although this is in the expansion phase of its business cycle)

 - Yield of just over 3%, making this investment a bit of an exception as it has a yield lower than the index

 As with all new investments in the portfolio, this company was given a 1/30th weighting to start with as the goal is to hold 30 equally weighted positions.

 October sale: UK Mail Group sale generates an annualised total return of almost 34%

-That’s a good questions and it comes down to the fact that I think it’s just as important to have a clear selling strategy as it is to have a clear buying strategy – but unfortunately most investors focus far more on buying than on selling, and that’s a mistake.
+That’s a good question, and it comes down to the fact that I think it’s just as important to have a clear selling strategy as it is to have a clear buying strategy – but unfortunately, most investors focus far more on buying than on selling, and that’s a mistake.

 With no history of growth, the 8.6% yield was the only thing that made UK Mail attractive.
 Now that the yield is down to less than 7%, the investment case is less compelling when compared to many other companies, which yield almost as much and yet have proven themselves capable of growing over time.